Gracey0201/FinalProject/README.md

 ![MA Coastal Map3](https://github.com/Gracey0201/FinalProject/blob/main/Updated_AnalysisMap.png)

 ## Challenges
 - The bunk of the challenge I encountered in this project was with the elevation data.
-I took so long to generate the table, after which I could view the table even after it generated because of the size of the content.
-Also, I could create the elevation coastal tabl with the elevation data which prevented the initial objective of creating a sea level rise map.
+I took so long to generate the table, then, I could not also view the table even after it successfully generated because of the size of the content.
+As a result, I was not able to create the elevation coastal table with the elevation data which prevented the initial objective of creating a sea level rise map.
 This limitation might likely stemmed from inaccuracy of the elevation data.
 This hindered my creation of flood inundation model and other analyses related to sea level rise impacts.
 - I also ran into some issue of creating some tables to incorporate in my analysis, they ran succefully but produce just the table name and column without populating the columns thereby making some of analysis incomplete, and limiting my intended analysis without being able to draw meaningful conclusions or view the result on the query.

 ## Conclusion